 Some of the stencils are so finely cut that it is difficult to imagine they could withstand the multiple brushing of resist dyes.
 Many of the fragile stencils have the addition of fine silk threads stretched at regular intervals from top to bottom or side to side to reinforce the strength of the stencil.
 The threads are so fine that no evidence of their existence is found in the final printed cloth or silk.

 The kimono is the national costume of Japan, it was the most common garment worn by Japanese men and women from 794, at the onset of the Heian period.
 The ornamentation for kimonos varies according to the age of the wearer, the time of day, the season, and the nature of the event where the kimono was to be worn.
 The pattern and/or design on kimonos is never arbitrary and never merely decorative; each pattern or design possesses a symbolic, cultural significance.
-The stencilled kimono is "the ultimate textile expression of the Zen ideal of understatement and small scale.
-These patterns, which we identify today with the feminie kimono, owe their development to the astringent tastes of the samurai" (Kuo, Katagami: Japanese Textile Stencils in the Collection of the Seattle Art Museum, p.2).
+The stenciled kimono is "the ultimate textile expression of the Zen ideal of understatement and small scale.
+These patterns, which we identify today with the feminine kimono, owe their development to the astringent tastes of the samurai" (Kuo, Katagami: Japanese Textile Stencils in the Collection of the Seattle Art Museum, p.
+2).
 Occasional makers stamps, notes, a few sheets show ink which has not been fully removed after use.
 Protective tissue backing on the more delicate sheets.
-One very small, thin (4cm x 2mm) sticker remnant on one sheet.
-Overall a fine set.
+One very small (15 mm. x 25 mm.) sticker remnant on one sheet.
+Overall, a fine set.

 See: Andrew Tuer, The Book of Delightful and Strange Designs Being One Hundred Facsimile Illustrations of the Art of the Japanese Stencil-Cutter.
 Frances Blakemore, Japanese design Through Textile Patterns.
 Susanna Campbell Kuo, Carved Paper: The Art of the Japanese Stencil.
 Susanna Kuo, Katagami: Japanese Textile Stencils in the Collection of the Seattle Art Museum.
 Elaine Evans Dee, Kata-gami: Japanese Stencils in the Collection of the Cooper-Hewitt Museum.